litvinnik1/FunnyCombination/README.md

 # Funny Combination - Android Game

-Це Android гра, де гравці повинні повторювати послідовність емодзі. Розроблена з використанням Jetpack Compose та чистої MVVM архітектури з трьома шарами (Data, Domain, Presentation) та Dependency Injection через Dagger Hilt.
+This is an Android game where players must repeat a sequence of emojis.
+It is developed using Jetpack Compose and a clean MVVM architecture with three layers (Data, Domain, Presentation) and Dependency Injection via Dagger Hilt.

 ## Functionality